protocol/grants/nextstep.md

 ## Program Qualifications

-This program is currently open to teams of the [ETHGlobal NFTHack](https://nft.ethglobal.co/) hackathon who submitted for any prize category, who meet the following requirements:
+This program is currently open to teams of the [ETHGlobal NFTHack](https://nft.ethglobal.co/) and Chainlink hackathons who submitted for Protocol Labs prize categories, who meet the following requirements:

 * Filecoin, IPFS or libp2p was used in the project stack, either directly or through a framework, library or service
-* Team size is a maximum of five members
+* Team size is a maximum of five members (or more, but only five grant recipients)
 * Project is open source, under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

 ## Reporting requirements